 Introduction / History

-The Rumelian Turk are a remnant of the Ottoman Turks who migrated from their homeland in central Asia in the thirteenth century.
-The Rumelian Turk conquered Anatolia and eventually established the Ottoman Empire, which encompassed the Balkan Mountains, Arabia, and North Africa.
+Rumelian Turks are a remnant of the Ottoman Turks who migrated from their homeland in central Asia in the thirteenth century.
+Rumelian Turks conquered Anatolia and eventually established the Ottoman Empire, which encompassed the Balkan Mountains, Arabia, and North Africa.
 The Rumelian Turk name is derived from the word rumelia, which means "land of the Romans" and refers to the Balkan Mountains.

 What are their lives like?

-Because most of the Rumelian Turk live in other parts of the Balkans, little is known about the particular lifestyle of the Rumelian Turk in Greece.
+Because most Rumelian Turks live in other parts of the Balkans, little is known about the particular lifestyle of Rumelian Turks in Greece.
 However, Turks everywhere have similar traits and their culture has deep roots that affect their daily lives.

 Architecture throughout the Balkans still bears evidence of long Turkish-Ottoman influence: Ottoman-style domed mosques with pencil-thin minarets are modeled after those in Istanbul.
 Other typical details are wooden houses with latticework windows, separate quarters for men and women, and marketplaces where specialty stores are grouped together.

 Lamb is a favorite meat of Turks.
 The most common way of preparing it is pilaf, where small bits of meat are cooked with rice and oil.
 Musaka (roasted meat and eggplant) and kapama (mutton with spinach and green onions) are other popular dishes.
 Turks are very fond of sweets and eat large quantities, especially the kind known as Turkish delights (gummy confections usually cut in cubes and dusted with sugar).
 Rumelian Turks are not supposed to drink alcohol because their Islamic belief forbids it.
 Instead, they drink much coffee and sour milk, or yogurt, which is said to keep people healthy.